earik87/earik87.github.io/_posts/2020-12-16-vim-vscode-for-python.md

+---
-# Vim vs Visual Studio Code for Python
+title: "Vim vs VS Code for Python"
+layout: post
+---

 I started a course on Udemy about data structures and algorithms in python.
 There are tons of things to learn this course.
 Therefore, I needed something easy to use.
 I started with Vim and then switched to Visual Studio Code (VS Code).
 In this blog, I will elaborate my experience on both editors and why I switch to VS Code later.